tskit-dev/tsdate/docs/methods.md

 # Methods

 The methods available for `tsdate` inference can be divided into _discrete-time_ and _continuous-time_ approaches.
+Both approaches iteratively propagate information between nodes to construct an approximation of the marginal posterior distribution for the age of each node, given the mutational information in the tree sequence.
-Discrete-time approaches define time grid based on discrete timepoints, and assign a probability to each node being at each timepoint.
-Continuous-time approaches approximate the probability distribution of times by a continuous mathematical function (e.g. a gamma distribution).
+Discrete-time approaches approximate the posterior across a grid of discrete timepoints (e.g. assign a probability to each node being at each timepoint).
+Continuous-time approaches approximate the posterior by a continuous univariate distribution (e.g. a gamma distribution).

 In tests, we find that the continuous-time `variational_gamma` approach is the most accurate (but can suffer from {ref}`numerical instability<sec_usage_real_data_stability>`).